 This super showy and rare wildflower is highly recommended for home landscaping.
-It is the only wild Echinacea with yellow flowers and it became parent of many new colorful hybrids of coneflowers.
-Originally grows only in Ozark area of Arkansas and Missouri, but will also thrive in the gardens from the Upper Midwest to the Northeast.
+It is the only wild Echinacea with yellow flowers and became the parent of many new colorful hybrids of coneflowers.
+It originally grows only in the Ozark area of Arkansas and Missouri, but will thrive in gardens from the Upper Midwest to the Northeast.

 Culture: full sun, half sun, medium to dry, average soil, rocky soil, drained soil, shallow soil.
-Echinacea paradoxa and Echinacea tennesseensis tolerate more accidic soil.
+Echinacea paradoxa and Echinacea tennesseensis tolerate more acidic soil.